Throttle modulation: rolling on at corner exit

 - How can I tell if throttle modulation is my issue in ACC?

-- If the sector immediately after a slow corner is also slow in PaceBoss — that sector carries the exit speed — and your replay shows TC firing repeatedly on corner exits, throttle timing is the likely cause.
+- If the sector immediately after a slow corner is slow in PaceBoss — that sector carries the exit speed — and your replay shows TC firing repeatedly on corner exits, throttle timing is the likely cause.